-- a) As palliative treatment for patients with neuroendocrine tumors (e.g., carcinoid tumors, pancreatic islet cell tumors) with hepatic metastases when systemic therapy has failed to control symptoms such as carcinoid syndrome (e.g., debilitating flushing, wheezing, and diarrhea), symptoms from non-carcinoid neuroendocrine tumors (e.g., hypoglycemia, severe diabetes, Zollinger-Ellison Syndrome), or symptoms due to hepatic tumor bulk (e.g., pain); or - b) As palliative treatment for patients with hepatic metastases from colon cancer. - 2.
-As a primary treatment for surgically unresectable primary hepatocellular carcinoma (HCC) when all the following criteria have been met: - a) The patient has preserved liver function defined as Childs-Turcotte-Pugh class A or B - b) The patient has 3 or fewer encapsulated nodules that are less than 4 cm in diameter - c) The patient has no evidence of extra-hepatic metastases - d) The patient has no evidence of severe renal function impairment - e) The patient has no evidence of portal hypertension
+- As palliative treatment for patients with neuroendocrine tumors (e.g., carcinoid tumors, pancreatic islet cell tumors) with hepatic metastases when systemic therapy has failed to control symptoms such as carcinoid syndrome (e.g., debilitating flushing, wheezing, and diarrhea), symptoms from non-carcinoid neuroendocrine tumors (e.g., hypoglycemia, severe diabetes, Zollinger-Ellison Syndrome), or symptoms due to hepatic tumor bulk (e.g., pain) - 2.
+As a primary treatment for surgically unresectable primary hepatocellular carcinoma (HCC) when all the following criteria have been met: - a.
+The patient has preserved liver function defined as Childs-Turcotte-Pugh class A or B - b.
+The patient has 3 or fewer encapsulated nodules that are less than 4 cm in diameter - c.
+The patient has no evidence of extra-hepatic metastases - d.
+The patient has no evidence of severe renal function impairment